aleeve/parkera/README.md

 # Parkera

-Simple cloudflare worker that checks a parking queue page and emails if new spots are listed
+Simple cloudflare worker that checks a parking queue page and emails if new spots are listed.

 ## Setup